MichaelSolati/geofirestore-js/README.md

 `key_exited` fires when a key moves from a location inside of this query to one outside of it.
 If the key was entirely removed from `GeoFirestore`, both the document and distance passed to the `callback` will be `null`.

 `key_moved` fires when a key which is already in this query moves to another location inside of it.

+`key_modified` fires when a key which is already in this query and the document has changed, while the location has stayed the same.

 Returns a `GeoCallbackRegistration` which can be used to cancel the `callback`.
 You can add as many callbacks as you would like for the same `eventType` by repeatedly calling `on()`.
 Each one will get called when its corresponding `eventType` fires.
 Each `callback` must be cancelled individually.